Quoi de Neuf: What's New in NetWare 5?

 The Btrieve key-indexed record management system is designed for high-performance data handling and improved programming productivity.
 Btrieve allows an application to retrieve, insert, update, or delete records either by key value or by sequential or random access methods.

 The new features and enhancements of NetWare 5 offer superior network management and control for system administrators, a more friendly and flexible interface for users, and the most secure and time and cost effective network operating system available.
-Future AppNotes will examine the new features of NetWare 5 in greater detail.
+To learn more about these features visit the NetWare 5 home page at http://www.novell.com/products/netware5/.

 * Originally published in Novell AppNotes